 The Kitsap Peninsula is home to an abundance of culture, history, and quaint towns, and is the ancestral homeland of the Coast Salish Peoples, offering much in the way of arts and culture, agritourism, and recreation.

-If you enjoy visiting Poulsbo, you’ll also love the quaint waterfront in downtown Port Orchard and the Victorian-era city of Port Townsend.
+If you enjoy visiting Poulsbo, you’ll also love the quaint waterfront in downtown Port Orchard and the Victorian seaport of Port Townsend.

 If you have any questions about what to do in Poulsbo, or if you have suggestions to add to this list, please drop a comment below!
 So, is “Little Norway” on your bucket list?